rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 **Question**: Can we directly compute a confidence interval on the decrease itself?

-Yes, in a similar way to how we do it for the proportions:
+Yes, in a similar way to how we did it for computing the confidence interval of a percentage:

 $$e = z \displaystyle\sqrt{\dfrac{p_1(1-p_1)}{n_1} + \dfrac{p_2(1-p_2)}{n_2}}$$